brokenlander/AlphaBuffet/README.md

 ### Chat Template
 - Using Phi-4 template formatting with instruction-response pairs
-- Training focused on response generation only, masking instruction tokens to preserve the model's instruction-following capabilities.
+- Training focused on response generation only, masking instruction tokens to preserve the model's instruction-following capabilities

 ## Model Quantization
 Post-training quantization using LLM-Compressor: